Hoisting: More Than "Moving Variables To The Top"

 Now, you might think that this is simple, it will result in an error, which is true for any other language, but in JavaScript, that is not the case.
 It will still print "Hello" to the console.
 You might be wondering why.
 If you remember my previous article on Execution Context & Call Stack, I've mentioned that there are 2 phases to the compilation of a JavaScript program - Creation & Execution Phase.

-Let's go step-by-step & also console the function hello() before it is defined:
+Let's go step-by-step & also console the function a() before it is defined:

-1. In the Creation Phase, the memory to the function hello() is allocated & the whole function code is stored in that memory.
+1. In the Creation Phase, the memory to the function a() is allocated & the whole function code is stored in that memory.

 This is called Hoisting.
 That is why in laymen's terms we say that "Hoisting is when JavaScript moves the variable declarations to the top of the scope".
 But this is what happens behind the scenes in JavaScript.